lebron8dong/tfjs/README.md

 # tfjs
-tfjs-cnn is the file for training the model, and the test folder is loaded by webgpu
+tfjs-cnn-tfmodel is the file for training the model, and the test folder is loaded by webgpu